 Key technical data:

-- Multi-stage filter system: The water passes through several filter stages until it reaches the final microfiltration stage.
+Multi-stage filter system: The water passes through several filter stages until it reaches the final microfiltration stage.
 What remains is a solid mass, which is disposed of properly.

-- Retention of microparticles: Microplastics and fine solids are reliably removed down to the µ range – an important contribution to environmental protection.
+Retention of microparticles: Microplastics and fine solids are reliably removed down to the µ range – an important contribution to environmental protection.

-- Real-time water recycling: The purified water can be fed directly back into the cleaning cycle.
+Real-time water recycling: The purified water can be fed directly back into the cleaning cycle.

-- Compact, mobile design: The entire system is housed on a trailer and can be used flexibly on any sports field.
+Compact, mobile design: The entire system is housed on a trailer and can be used flexibly on any sports field.

+Sensors and monitoring: Integrated sensors continuously monitor the degree of contamination and filter performance to ensure maximum efficiency.
 You receive detailed documentation: comprehensive wastewater management with information on the amount of cleaning, degree of contamination, pH values and volume of the remaining solid matter for disposal.

 Sustainability with measurable impact